na-na-hi/renget/archive/unesm.md

 “They’ll come back on this road, so nothing changes,” said Torchic.

+I wiped a glob of excess burn ointment off of my face.
 “Can you actually tell us the plan for the ambush?”

 “Right, the plan.
 Cyndaquil is going to stand out on the road, waiting for the dweebs.
 The rest of us are going to camp up here on the hill, hidden in the bushes.
 When they get here, Cyndaquil will draw them into an argument.
 We’ll charge down the hill and hit ‘em while they’re distracted!”

 “Why do I have to be the distraction?” said Cyndaquil.

-“Yeah, I wanna give a speech to those dastardly Romans!” said Totodile.
+“Yeah," said Totodile.
+"I wanna give a speech to those dastardly Romans!”

-“Cyndaquil can’t fight, so he gets to be the distraction.
-I’m sure you can hold their attention with something,” said Torchic.
+“Cyndaquil can’t fight, so he gets to be the distraction," said Torchic.
+"I’m sure you can hold their attention with something."

 Cyndaquil nodded.
 “It’d be pretty easy.”